 Thank you for taking the time to browse here.
-Maybe you’re thinking of attending one of our events.
-Or you’re considering signing up for our Free Tips on Balancing Love & Business.
-Either way, you should know more about me, my background and why I am doing this.
+Maybe you’re thinking of attending one of my events.
+Or you’re considering signing up for my e-newsletter or participating in some of my research.
+In which way, you should know more about me, my background and why I am doing this.
 Here’s my story:

 “I don’t know how I’m going to get through this” I said to myself as I entered my office on that fateful day in June 2015, the day I let go of 10 employees who were as close to me as family.
 How did this happen?
 It seemed like everything in my life was going wrong.
 The spark was gone in my marriage, my business was sinking, and I was BURNED OUT.